 Why do crab boat captains and crew hang on to these superstitions?
 Probably for the same reason the superstitions began.
 Even with modern understanding of science and weather patterns, we still perceive the sea as a mysterious and treacherous place.
 Beliefs and superstitions are passed down from generation to generation, from fisherman to fisherman, and it's a brave sailor who turns his (or her) back on tradition.
 Would you be willing to see what happens when you reject a centuries-old superstition?

-Yes, we have no bananas -- but we do have some interesting links on the next page.
+Yes, we have no bananas -- but we do have some interesting links below.

 Related HowStuffWorks Articles